gameontext/j12017escape/README.md

 * Click the 'admin' profile option in the top left hand portion of the screen
 * Select 'Configure Client', copy the instructions and paste into the terminal window.

+### Run

+To build and run the application with Maven:
+1. `mvn install`
+1. `mvn liberty:run-server`

+To run the application in Docker use the Docker file called `Dockerfile`.
+If you do not want to install Maven locally you can use `Dockerfile-tools` to build a container with Maven installed.

+### Endpoints

+The application exposes the following endpoints:
+* Health endpoint: `<host>:<port>/j12017escape/health`
+* Cloudant example endpoint: `<host>:<port>/j12017escape/v1/example/cloudant`

+The context root is set in the `src/main/webapp/WEB-INF/ibm-web-ext.xml` file.
+The ports are set in the pom.xml file and exposed to the CLI in the cli-config.yml file.

 ## Other useful information
+* Log into the private docker registry: `docker login master.cfc:8500` admin/admin
 * Build app with `bx dev build`
 * Deploy to local Kubernetes with `bx dev deploy`